Your link text

 Luke 1: 26-38

-Has God ever handed you a life-changer plan?
+Has God ever handed you a life-changing plan?
 Have you ever had to completely change the course of your life?
 It could have been circumstances that came into your life or just that small, still voice.
 However, it caused you to take a different course.
 It matters not if it was for better or if it was unpleasant (at least at the moment).

 Think about that change in your life as we learn about the life-changing experience of Mary.
-How did you react to it and how did you handle it?

 Jesus’ birth foretold: